Mohammad Bagher Ghalibaf: 2013 presidential election

 Ghalibaf did not run for presidency in the elections in 2009.
 His adviser announced that he would take part in the presidential elections in June 2013 and he officially announced this on 16 July 2012.
 In his speech during the announcement of his candidacy, he said:

 “That's two things I still stand on and would seriously consider, first: the Constitution and second: respect the prisoners and detainees."

 He also set Love and Sacrifice and Jihadi Change as his official slogans.
 His candidacy was approved by the Guardian Council on 21 May 2013 along with seven other candidates.
-He was one of the opponents of Ali Akbar Hashemi Rafsanjani's candidacy and says it was better that Rafsanjani not enter the race, as he had served two terms before.
+He was one of the opponents of Akbar Hashemi Rafsanjani's candidacy and says it was better that Rafsanjani not enter the race, as he had served two terms before.
 He and two other candidates, Ali Akbar Velayati and Gholam-Ali Haddad-Adel, formed a coalition called "2+1".
 He was endorsed by former candidates, Alireza Ali Ahmadi and Sadeq Vaeez Zadeh.
 Ali Larijani, the current chairman of parliament, also supported Ghalibaf in the election.

 According to the Guardian, his moderating streak as Tehran's mayor is evident throughout Ghalibaf's political efforts.
 Ghalibaf received 6,077,292 votes (16.55%), putting him in second place behind winner Hassan Rouhani, who was elected as the new president.
 Hours after the announcement of the results, Ghalibaf published a statement congratulating Hassan Rouhani on his election as President of Iran and conceding.